 - Recommend diagnostic procedures

-- Assemble and troubleshoot equipment
+- Assemble and troubleshoot devices

-- Ensure infection control
+- Ensure infection prevention

 - Perform quality control procedures

-- Initiation and Modification of Interventions
+- Initiation and Modification of Interventions (70 Questions)

 - Maintain a patient airway including the care of artificial airways